PacketAnglers/atd-avd-l2ls-campus/README.md

 ## STEP #3 - Change Working Directory

 Change to the following directory.
-All following commands will be ran from here.
+All commands will be executed from here.

 ``` bash
 cd labfiles/cleveland-atd-avd